Rhonda’s Cooking

 So What Happened?

 I believe in my personal opinion and from articles that I read that I got this thyroid disease due to my traumatic stress.
 After all, I was perfectly fine in college.
 When I started my first year in graduate school to work on my PhD in Electrical Engineering, I was stressed out and I was a very long way away from home.
 After being diagnosed, I was put on PTU and synthroid for a year before going to another doctor who introduced me to the idea of this radioactive iodine (RAI) treatment.
 It is an outpatient treatment whereby the doctor gives you a dosage of a radioactive isotope of iodine (I131) for you to drink.
 This “cocktail” is interesting to say the least.
 He said that if I was tired of going round and round that I should just have the procedure.
 What he failed to tell me was the percentage of likelihood that it would not work long term.
-He said that it could be a chance that I develop hypothyroidism (see my previous blog entry on the basics of thyroid disease, http://rhondascooking.wordpress.com/2008/08/02/do-you-have-a-thyroid-problem/), but he never said how much was that “chance” and because I trusted him, I said okay, let’s just do it!
+He said that it could be a chance that I develop hypothyroidism (see my previous blog entry on the basics of thyroid disease, https://rhondascooking.wordpress.com/2008/08/02/do-you-have-a-thyroid-problem/), but he never said how much was that “chance” and because I trusted him, I said okay, let’s just do it!
 I later learned from various sources online that it was a 75 – 100% effective, so I guess I represent that small percentage of those that the RAI treatment didn’t work.

 What is RAI treatment?